birdlaketree/fxhash-pendulum/README.md

 ## fxhash-pendulum

-In Authonomy (final name for project on fxhash) I explore one of the basic behaviors of life —continual change.
+In Authonomy (final name of a project :) I explore one of the basic behaviors of life —continual change.
 In this example, the entity is represented as a derivative of a double pendulum (also known as a chaotic pendulum).
 The entity’s movement is a result of a rotation impulse applied at both joints with a random period.
 The environment also has a function of change represented as a variable gravity.

 The work is made with three.js and Rapier — a fast game/physics engine made with Rust programming language.
 All textures, normal and light maps are created dynamically using Canvas.
 This work is best viewed at 4k & 120Hz or better display.

 [Authonomy](https://vedrankolac.github.io/fxhash-pendulum/)

 ### Boilerplate